Hexagon Purus nominated by major commercial truck OEM to supply battery packs for zero emission heavy-duty vehicles

 Telephone: +47 476 12 713 | karen.romer@hexagongroup.com

 This information is considered to be inside information pursuant to the EU Market Abuse Regulation.
-This stock exchange announcement was published by Dilip Warrier, CFO at Hexagon Purus ASA, on 31 January, 2022 at 18:30 CET.
+This stock exchange announcement was published by David Bandele, CFO at Hexagon Composites, on 31 January, 2022 at 18:30 CET.

 About Hexagon Purus